ipfs/camp/DEEP_DIVES/47-dynamic-dag-traversal.md

 🎤 [Slides](https://docs.google.com/presentation/d/105KwT6ZmcneywGnvUyww5y-u_GHSY0FFQ0yIXZQf7Y0/edit#slide=id.g5c6a5171f6_0_386)

-## Notes
+## Context

-### Motivation

 IPLD works on immutable DAG nodes.
-It may be possible to include refereces to external resources that are mutable, such as a collaborative document obtained through a URL.
+It may be possible to include references to external resources that are mutable, such as a collaborative document obtained through a URL.
 In fact, many "mutable" resources are the result of a computational process applied to data, which itself might be immutable, or composed of immutable elements, such as an event queue.

 As such, instead of thinking of such a resource as mutable, we can think of it as a chain of immutable computation results that follows (a subset of) the chain of events.
 Each computation result could be made to contain a reference to its originating data (a point in an event chain) in such a way that the subsequent state may be retrieved (the head of the chain) and the result of the computation could be "updated", or more accurately replaced with the new value.

+## Original motivation

+I (@maparent) am developing [Hyperknowledge](https://gitlab.com/hyperknowledge/hyperknowledge), an event-based data model for extended topic graphs.
+A key element is cross-protocol deep addressing of data elements.
+I would want to have a discussion with people interested in addressability, and especially a cross-protocol generalization of IPLD selectors to allow crossing mutable/immutable boundaries.
+Though I share the conviction that we need to focus more on immutable content, I think we need a hybrid scheme that can also handle references to objects that mutate rapidly, as in the case of high-throughput event streams.

+In particular, I'm interested in a data model where resources are built of a multitude of events, on a massive event queue, and a small client will want a subset of events pertaining to a meaningful subset of resources.
+Notably, the resources are not necessarily objects on the queue themselves, though references to immutable snapshots could be introduced on the queue.

+### Considerations

+A reference to a resource can be rooted either in an immutable snapshot, in a mutable resource, or both.
+The key to bridging those worlds is the ability to resolve references to mutable data into references to immutable data, and conversely the immutable reference should be aware of a mutable source so it can be updated.

+The reference to the service holding the mutable state of an immutable object is unique, and could itself be mutable, though those changes should be rare.

+## Original goal

+So I thought we would need to agree on:

+1. Ways to point to immutable resources from the mutable reference.
+This will be protocol-dependent; IPNS does exactly that, so nothing to add there, but we need to allow other methods for highly volatile systems.
+(I intended to present an proof of concept for a high-throughput event queue backed by kafka but made visible on IPFS; but I realized that my design needed serious rework.)
+2. Plugins to extract a reference to a mutable source from an immutable block, the way that IPLD extracts other immutable references.
+If this reference is not itself IPNS-based, it could be accessed through an IPNS layer, to avoid brittleness.
+(We need to distinguish those cases)
+3. A generalized IPLD selector syntax, that is not necessarily rooted in a CID
+4. Ensure that the selector syntax allows selecting a set of events based on conditions based on related references.

+In the dive, inspired in part by the @warpfork's talk on [distributed naming](https://github.com/ipfs/camp/blob/master/LIGHTNING_TALKS/ipfscamp2019-lightningtalk-distributednaming.pdf), we focused on including provenance information in an immutable process product; (modified point 1), so we could bridge to an updated version on-demand (point 2).

-### Elements of solution
+## Elements of solution

-#### Remote process pointers
+### Remote process pointers

 It should be possible to describe a set of methods to apply a computation to data, so as to build a reference to an execution context.
 There would be as many types of process pointers as there are ways to execute a remote procedure call, but we will assume that the process